• Skip to primary navigation

 This museum is known for its tanks and armored vehicles and its impressive collection of artifacts showing the life of soldiers and not only the firearms aspect (documents, souvenirs, personal effects…).

-Located on Utah Bach Beach, the Utah Beach Landing Museum is built over a German bunker.
+Located on Utah Bach beach, the Utah Beach Landing Museum is built on a German bunker.

 It is organized chronologically with the strategy, the preparations, the history of D-Day (route, connections between divisions…) and the outcome of the landing.